MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/url-invalid-upload-file-to-list.md

 ## More information

 This issue occurs when the Version column is configured as an Indexed Column.

 Still need help?
-Go to [Microsoft Community](https://answers.microsoft.com/).
+Go to [SharePoint Community](https://techcommunity.microsoft.com/t5/sharepoint/ct-p/SharePoint).